NB Psychiatry

 Children who are in school can be significantly affected by ADHD since it can have a direct impact on their progress in school, social relationships, and overall well-being.
 Children with ADHD may find it challenging to maintain attention and organization in the classroom, which can result in low scores and difficulties doing homework.
 Additionally, they could struggle to obey rules and get along with their friends, which can make them feel lonely, frustrated, or low on self-worth.

-ADHD and Adults
+ADHD And Adults

 Methods to Diagnose ADHD